-So Betterhelp Radiohour…you have actually been matched with a counselor.}
+So Betterhelp/Radiohour…you’ve been matched with a counselor.}

-” Documenting your ideas is a helpful workout for all sort of circumstances,” Imrie says.
-“If you seem like your thoughts are crowded or foggy, boiling them down into a few sentences can assist bring a great deal of clarity and understanding.”
+” Writing down your thoughts is a beneficial workout for all kinds of situations,” Imrie says.
+“If you feel like your thoughts are crowded or foggy, boiling them down into a few sentences can assist bring a great deal of clarity and understanding.”

 Live phone session